Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### June 11

 I just debugged the flipping of the single player mode.
 Before, it was flipping twice when it should only be flipping when switching with the spare.

+# Dev Log

+## Working Features

+- A start screen with three buttons.
+One leads to a single player mode, one leads to the two player mode, and one leads to the tutorial.
+When you hover your mouse over a button, it changes color.

+- A single player mode.
+We have a bot that moves for the blue side.
+The way the bot moves is it prioritizes any move that leads to a win, then moves leading to a capture, and after that it's random.

+- A double player mode.
+Players can choose a valid card and one of their pieces.
+Valid moves will be highlighted in green.
+The card that is used will be swapped and with the spare card on the side and flipped so that both players get the same cards.

+- Arrows show the last made move.

+- A tutorial has all the information on how the game works.
+There is also an interactive walkthrough on how to make a move where the player gets a randomly generated new game, and is told step by step what to do.
+The buttons here also change color when the mouse hovers over it.

+- A menu that can be found by clicking the three dots on the top right (during a game).
+It includes: a button to return to the start screen (MENU), a button to restart the game (RESTART), a button to go to the blue win screen (BLUE WIN), a button to go to the red win screen (RED WIN), a button to test out capturing either a pawn or a king (CAPTURE), and a button to test out capturing a temple (TEMPLE).
+If you press on the three dots again, the menu closes.

+## Broken Features

+N/A

+## Content resources

+- This online version of Onitama we based ours upon: https://onitama.app/#/

+- A list of all the valid cards: https://www.catholicmom.com/articles/2016/07/12/family-game-onitama

+- Processing Documentation